The Death Carts Roll

 The Military Consequences

 The plague severely impacted Justinian's reconquest plans.
 Military campaigns in Italy stalled as soldiers fell ill.
 The Persian Empire, also affected by the plague, temporarily ceased its attacks on Byzantine territory, creating an uneasy disease-induced truce.
-The depleted population meant fewer recruits for the army, forcing increased reliance on foreign mercenaries.
+A depleted population meant fewer recruits for the army, forcing increased reliance on foreign mercenaries.

 Long-Term Impact: The End of an Era